-Perhaps you initially believed that a certain change will have a major impact on the user experience and after testing you’ll see that it doesn’t have the expected impact or might appear unexpected surprises because of it.
+Perhaps you initially believed that a certain change would have a major impact on the user experience, and after testing, you’ll see that it doesn’t have the expected impact or might appear unexpected surprises because of it.

 Why is this happening?

-People are different and everyone interacts different with the site.
+People are different, and everyone interacts differently with the site.
 All you have to do is constantly monitor and improve.

 Pre-existing users who were used to the previous interface will have to get used to the new interface.

 We could say optimization never ends for an ever-evolving business.

 A website based on the results of a thorough research and on the principles of functionality and user experience is an extremely powerful tool for your business.